x-vin/covidcures/docs/src/allopathic.md

 ## 11. Dr. Richard Bartlett's Inhaled Budesonide Covid-19 protocol

 ### Objective:
-Early treatment protocol for Covid-19
+Early treatment protocol for Covid-19.

 ### System:
-Repurposed allopathy
+Repurposed allopathy.

 ### Can be used alongside other allopathic treatments:
-Only by an experienced physician at his discretion
+Only by an experienced physician at his discretion.

 ### Status of authorisation:
 Dr. Richard Bartlett is a practising physician for 28 years and was part of former Texas Gov. Rick Perry's Health Disparities Task Force.
 He has reported a 100 % cure rate with the Inhaled Budesonide early treatment protocol, since March, 2020.
 In April 2021, The Lancet reported evidence of inhaled budesonide, UK’s first effective drug to treat COVID-19 in patients at home, showing the treatment can reduce recovery time by a median of three days.
 The treatment has since been included in clinical guidelines for treating early-stage COVID-19 across the UK, Canada and India.